gabeh33/HeapCorruptionVisualizer/README.md

 ### PANDA and My Approach

 PANDA is a tool that uses QEMU to emulate a entire system, and then provides, among other things, a python interface to analyze this system.
 This makes it possible to run a compiled program through PANDA and use python to analyze its heap usage.
-More specifically, we register a callback whenever PANDA detects libc's malloc() function being called and runs our analysis code.
+More specifically, we register a callback whenever PANDA detects libc's malloc() function being called and run our analysis code.
 A callback allows us to specify code that will run whenever a certain event happens in our emeulatd system.
 In this case, the event is malloc() being called by a process and we tell PANDA to then run our analysis code.
 The user can choose to analyze all malloc() calls, or just calls that happen within the target process.
+To learn more about PANDA, click [here.](https://panda.re/)

 ## Getting Started